 Editor's Note: Today I have the pleasure of hosting a guest post from Alexandra Tachalova about guest posting.
 Guestception, if you will.
-Alex will also be presenting a fantastic webinar this Wednesday here on Page One Power about the same topic - don't miss it.
+Alex also be presented a fantastic webinar.
 Take it away, Alex.

 If you decide to open your blog to guest posts, it’s very important to be aware of what pitfalls you might encounter.